Serer creation myth: Ark of Yaabo-Yabo

 The ark of Yaabo-Yabo is believed to be an ancient relic.
 It is said that the first humans on Earth (YAAB and YOP - female and male respective) boarded this ark when they left the Empyrean Heaven after their creation by the supreme deity (Roog).
 This relic is believed to be under the guardianship of Yaabo-Yabo, one of the sacred villages in Serer religion.
-However, it is one of the sacred Serer relics which holds great religious significance.
+It is one of the sacred Serer relics which holds great religious significance.

-The relic exist to the present which is well respected.
+The relic is believed to exist to the present which is well respected.
 Most Serer houses have in their possession ancient relics from the past including furniture which are jealousy guarded.
 Some are religious while others are secular.University of Calgary.
 Dept. of Archaeology, Society of Africanist Archaeologists in America, Society of Africanist Archaeologists, "Newsletter of African archaeology, Issues 47−50", Dept. of Archaeology, University of Calgary, 1997, pp. 27, 58 The ark of Yaabo-Yabo is in wood, believed to be made from the Somb tree.
 In the Serer pre-colonial Kingdom of Sine, it is called MAAK (var: Maak), except in Diohine (a former territory of Sine in Serer country) where it is called Badir.
 Guarded by the elders, it is shaped like a bench.
 It is believed that, when YAAB and YOP were born to Roog in its Empyrean Heaven, they were deposited in an ark and carried down to Earth.
 YAAB was the first to arrive as she was the first born then followed by YOP.
 When they arrived on Earth, the original twins made contact with Mother Earth who would nourish them.